How do I manage unsupported ERC20 Tokens?

 When going to MyEtherWallet, it is critical that you check the URL for typos and make sure there is a security certificate in place.

 - This will bring you to the sending screen.
-Scroll down and on the right side of the page, you'll find the 'Token Balances' section.
-First, click 'load token balances' and allow a minute or two for MEW to recognize your existing token balances.
+On the right side of the page, you'll find the Tokens section.
+Click on the double-down arrows to reveal all the ERC20 token balances held at your address:

-If the token you want to send doesn't show up in the token balances section, you'll need to add it manually, so click 'add custom token':
+- If the token you want to send doesn't show up in the token section, you'll need to add it manually, so click +Custom Tokens.

 - To add a custom token you'll need some technical information for your specific token's smart contract.
 Open https://ethplorer.io/ and search for your token's name.